kulbirsaini/pixomatix-api/Readme.md

   thumbnail_height: 200
   hdtv_height: 1080
   image_cache_dir: 'public/cache/' # relative path inside Rails.root
-  image_prefix: 'KSC' # Used for renaming images if opted
+  image_prefix: 'KSC' # Image name prefix used for renaming images if opted
   thumbnail_path_regex: !ruby/regexp /(^[0-9]+)_([0-9]+)x([0-9]+)\.([a-z0-9]+)/i
   hdtv_path_regex: !ruby/regexp /(^[0-9]+)_([0-9]+)\.([a-z0-9]+)/i
-  use_aws: false # If AWS is to be used for images
+  use_aws: false # If AWS is to be used for images.
+See config/aws.yml for configuration.

 development:
   <<: *default